learn-co-curriculum/phrg-activerecord-costume-store-todo/README.md

 Active Record allows you to create a database that interacts with your class with only a few lines of code.
 These lines of code go to creating a model, which resides in the `app/models` folder, and a migration, which resides in the `db/migrate` folder.

-The model inherits from `ActiveRecord::Base` while the migration inherits from `ActiveRecord::Migration`.
+The model inherits from `ActiveRecord::Base` while the migration inherits from `ActiveRecord::Migration[5.2]`.
 Many migrations these days have a `change` method, but you might also see migrations with an `up` and a `down` method instead.
 To use Active Record, you have to stick to some specific naming conventions: while the migrations are plural, the models are singular.

 #### Migrations